robsimmons/-batsat/README.md

 #### :gear: exactly

-Require that exactly a given number of the arguments be true.
+Require that exactly a given number of the arguments be satisfied

 `p.exactly(n, [a, b, c...])` is equivalent to `p.quantify(n, n, [a, b, c...])`